We know our prospective law students have many questions about law school in general and about Michigan Law in particular.

 Do you accept other standardized test scores (e.g., GRE, GMAT, JD-Next) in lieu of the LSAT?

-We have a great deal of confidence in both the security and quality of the LSAT, so we require a valid LSAT score for admission to our JD program.
+No. We have a great deal of confidence in both the security and quality of the LSAT, so we require a valid LSAT score for admission to our JD program and do not consider scores from other tests instead of or alongside LSAT scores.
 The only exception to our LSAT requirement is for current University of Michigan students who are applying to the JD program for a dual degree.
 In this specific case only, we will accept other graduate standardized test scores.

 LSAT